Samsung breaks the update rule: the popular Galaxy smartphone gets a new Android version

 Smartphone manufacturer Samsung is ignoring its update rules.
 As reported by “SamMobile”, among other things, an old Galaxy smartphone is now being updated.
 This is the Samsung Galaxy S8 that was very popular among users of its time.
 The two branches – the S8 and S8 Plus – are now five years behind.

 So they are actually getting out of the Samsung update cycle.
 Because the smartphone manufacturer pledges to deliver hardware updates for up to four years after release.
-The manufacturer is now making an exception for the Galaxy S8.
+With the Galaxy S8, the manufacturer is now making an exception.
 However, users are not getting the new Android version.

 New Samsung Galaxy, new tablets and more: you can count on these products at CES 2022